Eligibility for Student Employment

-- Students on academic probation (GPA less than 2.00) or suspension cannot be employed unless an appeal for an exception is approved by Student Employment.
-Appeal forms can be obtained at the Office of Student Employment.
-Work study students on academic probation must appeal through the Financial Aid Office.
+- Students on academic probation (MSU or combined GPA less than 2.00) cannot be employed unless an appeal for an exception is approved by the Office of Student Employment.
+Appeal forms can be obtained at Student Employment Services.
+Work Study students not making Satisfactory Academic Progress (SAP) must appeal through the Office of Financial Aid.

-- Student athletes, whether receiving a scholarship or not, must complete required NCAA paperwork in the Athletic Compliance Office PRIOR to beginning any employment.
+- Student athletes, whether receiving a scholarship or not, must complete required NCAA paperwork in the Office of Compliance prior to beginning any employment.

 Responsible administrator and office: Vice President for Student Affairs